This will probably be an unpopular post. No…I’m not going to diss the holy grails of coffee or cell phones—though I could.

 We all know potheads who talk big but do little, ingest “cheetos and goldfish” and have a jolly, if lethargic, take on life.
 Then there’s the other: anxiety ridden souls, emotionally removed, in perpetual adolescence, avoid sociability unless with pot-smoking friends, unreliable, creatively stunted, must smoke to do their “horrible job,” are moody and restless if they temporarily refrain and—in the pot-rocky-relationship-realm—will usually choose weed over their wife.

-Before I go on, I’m adamant for legalization of said Herb and I’m nauseated that U.S. prisons are crowed with non-violent users or sellers of weed—not talking Cartel here.
+Before I go on, I’m adamant for legalization of said “herb’ and I’m nauseated that U.S. prisons are crowded with non-violent users or sellers of weed—not talking Cartel here.
 I mean, potheads may not be exactly productive but geez they surely aren’t dangerous.
 I’m also not discussing the casual weed smoker or anyone using it for medical reasons.

 However, I doubt that all those males [National Survey of Drug Use and Health found that adult cannabis ‘abusers’ are 74% male] in their 20s and 30s who’ve gotten doctors to sign off for their Medical Marijuana cards because they “suffer” from debilitating pain, depression, nausea or other relatively benign conditions are truth-telling.

 And I don’t want to hear about how natural it all is.
 Huh?!
-I know people who grow and they’d laugh in your face.
+I know people who’ve grown for 25+ years and they’d laugh in your face.
 The highest weed sample ever tested between 1975 and 2009 had 33.12% THC (domestic), 37.20% THC (non-domestic).
 The average potency of all marijuana in the U.S., according to the UMPMC’s Dec.
 2008 – Mar.
 2009 quarterly report, was 8.52% but potency continues to surge.
 Reality check: the national average THC content in 1978 was 1.37%!
 That’s when it was natural, people.